*Warning: This page goes into a lot of detail. Hopefully it gives you an idea of how I think of product design!*

 This project was ongoing for most of my time spent working on search at Etsy and is still an ongoing project.

 After working with engineering partners, the search team discovered that a sizable portion of searches on Etsy are broad queries that are lower converting than higher-intent queries.
 Our team of researchers had also seen this behavior and it mapped to a prominent user persona that we built our products for.

-An example of a broad query is something like “silver jewelry,” which gets 7.74M search results on Etsy today.
+An example of a broad query is something like “silver jewelry,” which gets 7.74 million search results on Etsy today.
 No matter how good we are at ranking results, the universe of silver jewelry is simply so vast that the chances we show you something you like are pretty slim.

 How can we help Etsy users narrow down searches to something more specific, in order to give them a real chance at finding what they are looking for?